Green's boundary relation model in a Krein space: Green's boundary model

-is called \textit{unitary boundary relation}. \end{definition} Later, in Proposition \ref{proposition510} we will prove that $\Gamma ^{-1}=\Gamma ^{\ast }$ implies (\ref{eq223.5}), which means that every unitary boundary relation has a corresponding symmetric relation $S$, and that it holds $S=M$.
+is called \textit{unitary boundary relation}. \end{definition} Later, in Proposition \ref{proposition510} we will prove that $\Gamma ^{-1}=\Gamma ^{\ast }$ implies (\ref{eq223}), which means that every unitary boundary relation must have a corresponding symmetric relation $S$.
+Therefore, this definition is equivalent to the usual definition of an unitary boundary relation even though here we do not assume existence of the relation $S$ in advance.

-We will sometimes use notation $N:=\ker \Gamma$ and $T:=\dom\, \Gamma$.
-Then $S=T^{+} $.
 Proposition \ref{proposition28} (i) shows us that the condition (\ref{eq222}) is essential because it makes the relation $S$ defined by (\ref{eq224}) a symmetric relation.
 Proposition \ref{proposition28} (ii) gives us a sufficient condition for $S=M$.
-Proposition \ref{proposition52} (i) will give us a sufficient condition for $M=N$.
+Proposition \ref{proposition52} (i) will give us a sufficient condition for $M=N:=\ker\, \Gamma$.
 Corollary \ref{corollary56} will give us a couple of sufficient condition for $S=N=M$.